We have a problem …

-By limiting work in progress, we can more rapidly deliver a single increment of new work to external stakeholders, and get feedback.
-This helps us learn what stakeholders value, and adjust our plans incrementally to better meet their needs.
+By limiting work in progress, we can more rapidly deliver useful work to help stakeholders and get useful feedback to help us adapt to their needs.
 We can more frequently [Proactively Experiment to Improve], which means we improve more rapidly.
 When we have done enough for our stakeholders, we can stop working on this project and direct our attention to the next-most valuable project.
 Each new work increment also helps us better understand and adapt to production realities.
 If we limit work in progress sufficiently, we can bring the most value from our people and resources and survive and thrive in chaotic market and production economies.

 By limiting a system’s work in progress, we will likely discover that some equipment or people remain idle much of the time—these elements have zero work in progress from their local perspective.
 People unused to systems thinking can find idle resources or people appalling.
 If we don’t know what the organizational goals are, we tend to think “busy is better.”
 This explains why it is so important to start with organizational goals and then derive individual goals; it promotes systems thinking, and reduces the pressure to “keep everyone busy,” so we can focus on rapid delivery of organizational value.
 This was discussed in [Measure Economic Progress].

 Even after limiting a system’s work in progress, we will likely discover that some equipment, people, teams or departments continue to be busy.
 These elements likely constrain our throughput and extend our lead time.
 When elements are working at capacity, their request queues slow the system down.
 In the absence of situation specific needs, many people try to keep utilization of key elements below 80% [popp2006].
 Thoughtful reallocation of idle equipment or people can also help reduce utilization.
 This creates system-wide elasticity to address heavy short term demand.